Arts Integration

 Education Week has this interesting article on the data of small groups.
 The article mentions that 15-20 minutes is generally a good amount of time per small group, but it also states that we teachers should prioritize the frequency of small groups.

 Okay.
-But MORE Guided Reading Activities?!
+MORE Reading Station Activities?!

 This study, from the Journal of School Psychology, is a meta-analysis of 26 studies that suggest interventions are more effective when they’re targeted to specific skills.
-That’s where what we’re synonymously calling guided reading and stations intersect
+That’s where what we’re synonymously calling guided reading and stations intersect.

 So…yes.
-More guided reading activities.
+More “guided reading” activities.

 Why Arts-Integrated Station Work?